 Picking the right software for your business can seem overwhelming, as there are thousands of software applications for you to choose from.

 Similarly, it’s easy to feel bogged down with the sheer velocity of how many tools there are to use daily.
-When this is the case, it’s time for some serious SaaS vendor management.
+When this is the case, it’s time for some serious SaaS vendor management within a SaaS system of record.
 This strategy is becoming increasingly popular as more and more businesses utilize cloud-based software to their advantage.

 How are you managing and recording the contracts of all of these tools?
 Or the spend and usage in your technology stack?
 That’s where SaaS (software-as-a-service) vendor management comes in.